imagej/imagej.github.io/_pages/scripting/javascript.md

 }
 ```

-... where <i>arguments\[2\]</i> is the argument, if any, present beyond any declared arguments.
+... where `arguments[2]` is the argument, if any, present beyond any declared arguments.
 This works because in javascript, functions can accept a variable number of arguments:

 ```java
 var ip2 = map( Math.pow, source.getProcessor(), 2 );
 var ip3 = map( Math.pow, source.getProcessor(), 3 );
 ```
-Our second version of the <i>map</i> function, though, is a bit perverted: in standard functional programming techniques, the function given as arguments would be applied to each element at index <i>i</i> of every list; i.e. the function would receive as many arguments as lists we give to the <i>map</i>.
+Our second version of the `map` function, though, is a bit perverted: in standard functional programming techniques, the function given as arguments would be applied to each element at index `i` of every list; i.e. the function would receive as many arguments as lists we give to the `map`.
 But we don't need that.

 So what's the big deal?
 We have abstracted away a common pattern, looping, but furthermore, we have reduced the complexity of our program.
-So now, for example, applying an optimization to the <i>map</i> function will improve <i>all</i> the places in our code that use it!
+So now, for example, applying an optimization to the `map` function will improve `all` the places in our code that use it!

 (The same would be true for adding a debugging message, and what not.
 Anything you want).